The K\"ahler-Ricci soliton on bounded pseudoconvex domains: Proof of Theorem

-which is the conclusion. \end{proof} It follows from the computation of the Bochner formula, we can derive the following equation for real holomorphic vector fields. \begin{lemma} Assume that $g$ is a complete K\"ahler metric and $X$ is a real holomorphic vector field, then we have
+First, we see the following Bochner formula for real holomorphic vector fields. \begin{lemma} Assume that $g$ is a complete K\"ahler metric and $X$ is a real holomorphic vector field, then we have